 Texas State Park Junior Ranger Program

-Check with the Park Rangers for a booklet to complete while explore Texas State Parks.
+Like the National Park Serive, the Texas Parks and Wildlife offers a Junior Ranger booklet to complete.
+Families can inquire at the visitor center for the booklet.
 The program is free and takes a couple of hours to complete.

 Camping